 Interpretation: When a crisis respite program is at full capacity and cannot provide services to a family, the organization should assist the family in developing a plan to provide safe care for the child or adult and refer the family to another appropriate emergency service provider.

-NA The organization accepts all clients.

-RC 4.03
+RC 4.04

-Persons served participate in an individualized, culturally, and linguistically responsive assessment that is:
+Caregivers and, when appropriate, care recipients and/or family members participate in an individualized, trauma-informed, culturally and linguistically responsive assessment that is:

 completed within established timeframes;

-updated as needed based on the needs of persons served; and
+updated as needed based on the needs of persons served;

+relationship-focused, allowing time to build rapport, answer questions, and acknowledge concerns; and

 focused on information pertinent for meeting service requests and objectives.

+Examples: In regards to element (d), an assessment may focus on (1) understanding the caregiver’s past experiences and level of satisfaction with respite care, and (2) discussing how caregivers can best utilize their respite time to meet their specific needs.

 Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

 RC 5: Service Planning and Monitoring

-Each caregiverparticipates in the development and ongoing review of a service plan that is the basis for delivery of appropriate services and support.
+Caregivers and, when appropriate, care recipients and/or family members participate in the development and ongoing review of an individualized service plan that is the basis for delivery of appropriate services and support.